pkeilbach/htwg-practical-nlp/docs/lectures/attention_models.md

 ## Attention

-Attention is a mechanism that allows models to focus on specific parts of input sequences when making predictions or generating output sequences.
-It mimics the human ability to selectively concentrate on relevant information while processing input data.
+Attention is a mechanism that allows models to **focus on specific parts** of input sequences when making predictions or generating output sequences.
+It mimics the **human ability to selectively concentrate** on relevant information while processing input data.
 This allows the model to understand and generate more contextually relevant and accurate text.

 !!! example

-    Imagine you're reading a long article or a book, and there's a specific word or phrase that is crucial for understanding the overall meaning.
+    Imagine you're reading a long article or a book, and there's a specific word or phrase that is **crucial for understanding the overall meaning**.
 Your attention naturally focuses on that important part to comprehend the context better.
 Attention models work somewhat similarly.

-In NLP, when a computer is trying to understand or generate text, attention models help it decide which parts of the input text are more important at any given moment.
+In NLP, when a computer is trying to understand or generate text, attention models help to decide **which parts of the input text are more important** at any given moment.
 Instead of treating all words equally, an attention model allows the model to focus **more on specific words** that are relevant to the task at hand.

 The general attention mechanism makes use of three main components, namely **Query (Q), Key (K), and Value (V)**.
-They are used to capture the relationships between different words in a sequence, and thus, allow the model to focus on different parts of the input sequence when generating or understanding output.
+They are used to capture the **relationships** between different words in a sequence, and thus, allow the model to focus on different parts of the input sequence when generating or understanding output.

 - **Key (K):** The Key vector is like a unique identifier or key associated with each word in the input sequence.
 It captures information about the word that is relevant for determining its relationship with other words.